jfroelich/rss-reader/src/ops/activate-feed.md

 ### Return value
 Returns a promise that resolves to undefined.
 The promise settles either when an error occurs or when the transaction completes and the channel messages have been posted.

-### TODOs
-* Rather than an entire module for activate and deactivate, I could use one module for set_active_state.
-This will reduce the amount of code and repetition without increasing complexity.
-Both modules share a substantial amount of similarity.
-* Possible that I should take the above todo even further, have a generic feed_set_property operation, to which activate-feed, deactivate-feed, etc all map to, yeah I like that, what i should do is implement feed set property, then refactor this to delegate to that, then eventually have caller call feed-set-property directly